yujiri8/yujiri.xyz/sanemark.md

 4. Who the hell needs the double-space-at-end-of-line syntax when you have backslashes?
 Was this invented at the Department of Redundany Department?

 5. A dedicated syntax for autolinks?
-Just autolink when the anchor text is empty.
+Just use the URL as the anchor text when the anchor text is empty.
 Duh.

 6. The grammar for link destinations and titles is some crazy batshit.
 Whitespace is trimmed on both sides, there are three different title enclosers you can choose from, and destinations can be wrapped in `<>` which is stripped *or* not be wrapped in it but not be allowed to contain spaces, even if they're backslashed, and titles can contain newlines but not blank lines?